mantidproject/mantid/docs/source/concepts/MultipleScattering.rst

 ~~~~~~~~~~~~
 Determination of the structure of samples depends on the analysis of single scattering data.
 Small but unwanted higher-order scattering is always present although in many typical
-experiments multiple scattering effects are negligible however in some cases the dataset may
+experiments multiple scattering effects are negligible however in some cases the data may
-from significant multiple scattering.
+contain a significant contribution from multiple scattering.
 To get an idea of when and why multiple scattering
 corrections are needed let us first define the total cross section per atom as the sum of its
 scattering and absorption cross sections: